Mechanical Systems Laboratory

 The Laboratory measures material properties such as thermal conductivity and coefficient of thermal expansion and has developed a dedicated method and facility to measure the thermal efficiency of MLI blankets.
 The Laboratory also performs vibration testing.

 Typical test articles undergoing both thermal and mechanical tests include solar cell sample panels, equipment, instruments and CubeSats.
-The Laboratory is ISO17025 accredited for four test methods – around 60 tests are performed per year.

 How is it equipped?